JustinData/GA-WDI-Work/w01/d04/ASSIGNMENT_FILES/rental.md

 The building class should have a list_apartments method that returns a string with all of the apartments.

-__Hint__: Make sure all of your cla44sses work and you can create objects before moving on.
+__Hint__: Make sure all of your classes work and you can create objects before moving on.
 You can use pry to help do this.

 #### Phase 2 - Creating a main.rb file